 Are you disabled and unable to work?
 Is your condition expected to last for at least 12 months?
 This situation can be scary because you don’t know what the future holds.
 But you have options to help you get through this time.
-A Columbia, SC disability attorney from our firm can help you get the benefits you need to continue to provide for your family.
+A Columbia disability lawyer from our firm can help you get the benefits you need to continue to provide for your family.

 How we can help?
 You may qualify for social security disability benefits.
 The Social Security Administration administers two federal disability programs: Social Security Disability Insurance (SSDI), and Supplemental Security Income (SSI).
 We can help you file for disability or fight against a claim that has been denied.
 Our disability lawyers will make sure you give all the information they need in a timely manner, so your claim has the best chance of approval.